NumPy Notebook

 np.where(amounts > 200, 'Medium', 'Low'))

-Equivalent to CASE WHEN in SQL and np.select in Pandas — use np.select when you have more than 2–3 conditions.
+This is the same idea as CASE WHEN in SQL and np.select in Pandas.
+Use np.select when you have more than 2–3 conditions.

 np.select — Multiple Conditions